On the Iitaka conjecture for anticanonical divisors in positive characteristic: Preliminaries

-\begin{theorem}[Easy additivity 2] \cite[lemma 2.20]{3folds} Let $f:X \rightarrow Z$ be a fibration between normal projective varieties over an algebraically closed field.
-Let $D$ be an effective $\Q$-Cartier divisor on $X$ and $H$ a big $\Q$-Cartier divisor on $Z$.
-Then,
+\begin{theorem}[{Easy Additivity 2, \cite[Proposition 1]{fujita-notes}}] Let $f\colon X \rightarrow Z$ be a fibration between normal projective varieties over a perfect field.
+Assume that the general fibre $\Phi$ is normal.
+Let $D$ be an effective $\Q$-Cartier divisor on $X$, and let $H$ be a big $\Q$-Cartier divisor on $Z$.
+Then